 A short-form podcast where I cover the trivia and narratives surrounding specific movies.
 (Plot)opsy is a portmanteau, of the terms “autopsy” and “plot”.
-The show is an investigative analysis “post-mortem” to understand the causes of a movie’s financial or critical failures, not unlike the purpose of an autopsy.
+The show is an investigative analysis “post-mortem” to understand the causes of a movie’s financial or critical failures.

 IMDb Bottom 100

 In January 2014, I made a resolution to watch and review the entire IMDb Bottom 100 by the end of the year.
 I did mixed-medium text and video reviews on each movie as I cut my way through the list.
 You can find all of the reviews under the IMDb Bottom 100 tag on the top bar, and the full YouTube video playlist here.
 Since 2015, I have only occasionally gone back to cover new entries into the ranking.
 These reviews are generally shorter and less informative than my post-2014 reviews, and some of these movies have been covered twice because of this.